 7. Using exit-intent overlays

 By using exit-intent overlays you can re-engage your visitors and find out why they’re not converting.
-One smart way to do this is by using the logic branching exit-intent overlays with with objection treatment: if your customers are not convinced by the price/return policy, you have various scenarios at your disposal to address those objections.
+One smart way to do this is by using the logic branching exit-intent overlays with objection treatment: if your customers are not convinced by the price/return policy, you have various scenarios at your disposal to address those objections.

 8. Improving Google Quality Score